mattnigh/hail_to_the_chief/README.md

 |  The Rise of the Chief of Staff *(40 min)*   |     TechKnowledgical      | [Here](https://www.youtube.com/watch?v=4if3GMuGP94)  |

 ## Chief of Staff Career Support
-This section is for what.
+This section is to collect/organize content that can help proview a new CoS with some career orientation.

 #### Tech Organization with CoS Roles
 - [Microsoft](https://www.glassdoor.com/Jobs/Microsoft-chief-of-staff-Jobs-EI_IE1651.0,9_KO10,24.htm?filter.countryId=1)